openeuler-mirror/isula-build/README.md

 # isula-build

 isula-build is a tool provided by iSula team for building container images.
 It can quickly build the container image according to the given `Dockerfile`.

 The binary file `isula-build` is a CLI tool and `isula-builder` runs as a daemon responding all the requests from client.

 It provides a command line tool that can be used to

-- build an image from a Dockerfile
+- build an image from a Dockerfile(build)
-- list all images in local store
+- list all images in local store(image)
+- import a basic container image(import)
+- load image layers(load)
-- remove specified images
+- remove specified images(rm)
+- exporting images layers(save)
+- tag local images(tag)
+- pull image from remote repository(pull)
+- push image to remote repository(push)
+- view operating environment and system info(info)
+- login remote image repository(login)
+- logout remote image repository(logout)
+- query isula-build version(version)

 We also